-Brenda Williams-Butts is the Senior Director of Community Engagement & Audience Development at New York Public Radio.
+Brenda Williams-Butts is the Vice President of Recruitment, Diversity & Inclusion at New York Public Radio.
 New York Public Radio owns and operates WNYC AM and FM, WQXR, the four stations of New Jersey Public Radio, The Jerome L. Greene Performance Space, www.wnyc.org, www.wqxr.org and www.thegreenespace.org.
-Its shows, stations and digital properties reach 11.5 million people each month on average.
+Its shows, stations and digital properties reach 16 million people each month.

-Ms. Williams-Butts is a a native New Yorker, she now resides in Union, New Jersey, with her husband Charles Butts, Jr. and a blended family of four adults.
+Ms. Williams-Butts is a native New Yorker.
+She now resides in Union, New Jersey, with her husband Charles Butts, Jr. and a blended family of four adults.